 Target Population

-Developments must serve target populations at or below 120% of the HUD’s published Area Median Income, by family size, for the county in which the Development is located.
+Developments must serve individuals or households at or below 120% of the HUD’s published Area Median Income, adjusted by family size, for the county in which the Development is located.

+The Applicant must verify the income of the prospective homebuyers for program compliance.
+OHFA will accept an income verification completed by the Applicant which used at least two (2) months of source documentation, or an income certification completed by the homebuyer’s primary mortgage lender.

 Periods of Affordability